 For buyers, the realtor is the professional who writes the offer.
 In all counties in Connecticut, except Fairfield County, this offer is written on the Purchase & Sale Agreement, which is a form document produced by the local area real estate associations.

 Once the seller signs the offer, it becomes a legally binding contract.
 Most form contracts include an optional provision that a buyer can check that requires an attorney review of the document once it becomes a legal contract.

-Related Post: The Real Estate Spring Market Is Beginning!
+Related Post: The 12 Real Estate Closing Steps